meteor/meteor/CONTRIBUTING.md

 Issues which *also* have the `confirmed` label ([bugs](https://github.com/meteor/meteor/issues?q=is%3Aissue%20is%3Aopen%20label%3Apull-requests-encouraged%20label%3Aconfirmed) / [feature requests](https://github.com/meteor/meteor-feature-requests/issues?q=is%3Aissue%20is%3Aopen%20label%3Apull-requests-encouraged%20label%3Aconfirmed)) are considered to have their details clear enough to begin working on.

 Any issue which does not have the `confirmed` label still requires discussion on implementation details but input and positive commentary is welcome!
 Any pull request opened on an issue which is not `confirmed` is still welcome, however the pull-request is more likely to be sent back for reworking than a `confirmed` issue.
 If in doubt about the best way to implement something, please create additional conversation on the issue.
+You can also reach Filipe Névola (Meteor Developer Evangelist) and he will help you to find something interesting to work on.

 Please note that `pull-requests-encouraged` issues with low activity will often be closed without being implemented.
 These issues are tagged with an additional [`not-implemented`](https://github.com/meteor/meteor/issues?utf8=✓&q=label%3Apull-requests-encouraged+label%3Anot-implemented) label, and can still be considered good candidates to work on.
 If you're interested in working on a closed and `not-implemented` issue, please let us know by posting on that issue.